Top 10 Worship Songs for Congregational Singing

 Direct, personal language and a narrow melodic range make this an easy song for congregations to own.

-8. Goodness Of God – Bethel Music
+8. Goodness of God – Bethel Music

 The simple verses and memorable chorus invite emotional connection without requiring vocal complexity.